-Our volunteers are a group of women who provide and invaluable service to our community and to survivors of sexual violence in the greater Fredericton area.
-SVNB's volunteers must identify as women in a way that is significant to them.
-We use an inclusive definition of “woman” and “female” and we welcome trans women, genderqueer women, and non-binary people who are significantly female-identified.
-Involvement with the Centre gives volunteers the opportunity to gain experience, knowledge and skills in many areas, including crisis counselling, advocacy, non-profit organizations and a variety of issues related to sexual violence.
+Our volunteers are a group of womxn, trans, non-binary, two-spirit, and/or gender-diverse people who provide and invaluable service to our community and to survivors of sexual violence in the greater Fredericton area.
+Involvement with SVNB gives volunteers the opportunity to gain experience, knowledge and skills in many areas, including crisis intervention, advocacy, non-profit organizations and a variety of issues related to sexual violence.

 Our volunteers take between 4-6 shifts on our support line and also accompany those who have been sexually assaulted to the hospital and/or police station when requested.
 Our volunteers are actively involved in different aspects of our work (i.e. public speaking, advocacy, fundraising, calls, etc) and are expected to attend the monthly meetings.

 Interested applicants must complete the following steps in order to become a volunteer at SVNB.

 We appreciate calls and inquiries from Male / male identified allies about how they can help in the struggle to eradicate sexual violence.

 Sexual Violence New Brunswick is often asked how men can be involved.
 As part of our Youth Sexual Violence Prevention Program, SVNB does a lot of work in the local middle and high schools.
 These programs involve working with youth to address issues of gender stereotypes, sexual assault myths, and how the media impacts healthy relationships.
 Interested individuals must complete our training sessions; Sexual Assault Crisis Intervention Training and The Empowerment Project/Man to Man facilitator training in order to begin the process of becoming one of our program facilitators.